 - Listen to or sing Christmas carols together

-Go on a sleigh ride
+Go on a Sleigh Ride

 This is a fantastic Christmas date idea but also a lovely tradition for couples to start.
 Most places have plenty of sleigh ride opportunities to choose from, so it should be easy to start this tradition.
 Make plans, bundle up, and enjoy a magical ride together.
 There’s something so sickeningly romantic about being outdoors in the cold being pulled by horses.

-Make Christmas decoration together
+Make Christmas Decorations Together

 Have a Pinterest account full of unfinished DIYs?
 Even if you don’t, look together to choose a Christmas themed DIY project to do together.
 Then go shopping for supplies as a couple and work together to create your masterpiece.
 The best part about this tradition is you get a fun keepsake that you made together that you can also put it out to enjoy year after year.